Move over cosmo, the ruby red grapefruit martini has eclipsed into the first place martini! Refreshing, ruby hues, and lots of flavor & sips!

 Ruby Red Grapefruit Martini

-If you’ve not discovered ruby red grapefruit juice, then get ready for explosive flavors that are unexpected.
+If you’ve not discovered ruby red grapefruit juice and my creations, then get ready for explosive flavors that are unexpected.
 Ruby red grapefruit was a delicacy growing up in those mountains of Appalachia.
 We usually got this decadent fruit, well we considered it decadent, during the Christmas holidays along with lots of Florida fresh oranges.
 Oh, if Mom had know how to make a freshly squeezed ruby red grapefruit martini!
 Her world would have changed for the better.

 Ruby Martini Cocktail